Top 10 Best German Bands

 4. Blind Guardian

-Blind Guardian is a German power metal band formed in the mid-1980s in West Germany.
+Blind Guardian is a German power metal band formed in 1984 in West Germany.
 They are widely credited as one of the seminal and most influential bands in the power and speed metal subgenres.
-Heavily influenced by Queen, they use the technique of overdubbing and incorporate extensive orchestral... read more
+Heavily influenced by Queen, they use overdubbing and incorporate extensive orchestral arrangements.... read more

 Blind Guardian is from Germany?
 Wow.
 It's the only band that makes a good format of neo-classical power metal without getting boring really fast.
 Instead, they get better and better.